-The CSA has adopted various instruments modeled on U.S. Sarbanes-Oxley legislation.
+The CSA has adopted various instruments modelled on U.S. Sarbanes-Oxley legislation.
 These include a national instrument on auditor oversight, a national instrument requiring CEO and CFO certifications and a national instrument on audit committees.
-In addition, a national instrument and a national policy have been adopted on corporate governance.
-The latter sets out guidelines for corporate governance; the former requires issuers to disclose, on an annual basis, their corporate governance practices.
+In addition, a national instrument and a national policy have been adopted on corporate governance, which generally provide for a "comply-or-explain" regime.
+The latter sets out corporate governance best practices in the areas of board and committee independence, board process and policies, diversity and the board's oversight role; the former requires issuers to disclose, on an annual basis, their corporate governance practices.